abpframework/abp/docs/en/UI/AspNetCore/Tag-Helpers/Form-elements.md

   -  `AbpFormControlSize.Large`
 * `[DisabledInput]` : Sets the input as disabled.
 * `[ReadOnlyInput]`: Sets the input as read-only.
 - `[DatePickerOptions()]`: Sets the predefined options of the date picker.
+Parameter should be the name of the options property (see example above).
 See the available [datepicker options](https://www.daterangepicker.com/#options).
 You can use a localization key directly.

 ##### abp-date-picker
 `[DatePicker]` : Sets the input as datepicker.
 Especially for string properties.